justineemeyr/ALA/index.md

 By means of your experiences in the ALA, you will be able to:

 1. Develop and integrate leadership and collaborative skills into personal and professional practice.
-2. Define and be able to explain the ALA Framework of Evidence, Equity, and Effectiveness (EEE).
+2. Define and be able to explain Evidence, Equity, and Effectiveness (3Es) in relation to higher education and accreditation.
-3. Construct a collaborative understanding of the potential for application of the ALA Framework across higher education practice.
+3. Construct a collaborative understanding of the potential for application of the 3Es across higher education practice.
-4. Apply the ALA Framework to a specific problem facing the participant’s institution.
+4. Apply the 3Es to a specific problem facing the participant’s institution.
 5. Serve as a member of WSCUC’s Educational Programs community and contribute to ongoing work and scholarship surrounding accreditation in higher education.